Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <figcaption> Figure ?.
 The HTML Tags to Call Leaflet </figcaption>
 </figure> <br>

-<p> Additionally, some css needs to be created to add design and size to the webmap. </p>
+<p> Additionally, some css needs to be created to add design and size to the webmap.
+This css should go inside the head element before the script tags in Figure ? above. </p>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/VXnjkpJ.jpeg" alt="Leaflet CSS" style="width:100%;max-width:625px">